-The Fallen was over 20 thousand years old, as old or older than Jetfire (who was falling apart), and would not come to Earth until Optimus was dead, implying that he was somewhat afraid of Optimus, so it is somewhat justified within the movie.
-Still, it was quite a disappointment to see the guy the comics have always presented as about midway between Megs and Unicron on the Oh Crap-ometer go down so easily.
+The Fallen was over 20,000 years old, at least as old as Jetfire (who was falling apart), and would not come to Earth until Optimus was dead, implying that he was somewhat afraid of Optimus, so it is somewhat justified within the movie.
+Still, it was quite a disappointment to see the guy the comics have always presented as about midway between Megs and Unicron on the Oh, Crap!-ometer go down so easily.

 Alternately, it could be interpreted as a Curb-Stomp Battle.
 After all, he was doing impressively until a Jetfire-amplified Optimus Prime arrives on the scene.

 Alternative Character Interpretation: The scene early in the movie where the Autobots and N.E.S.T. are in Shanghai attacking Decepticons who were doing nothing but minding their own business has led some people to consider that the Autobots (or at least Optimus) are not as heroic as the movie intends them to be seen as.

 Ass Pull: Some of the film's developments are pretty hard to swallow, to say the least.

 Only just finding a shard of the AllSpark attached to his shirt a full two years after killing Megatron.